 Land Trusts: What are they?

 Land trusts, such as Marin Open Space Trust, is a nonprofit organization that, as all or part of its mission, actively works to conserve land.
-This is accomplished by undertaking or assisting in land or conservation easement acquisition, or by its stewardship of such land or easements.
+This is accomplished by undertaking and/or assisting in land or conservation easement acquisition or by stewardship of land or easements.

 Are they government agencies?